cds-snc/gcds-docs/src/en/components/notice/use-case.md

 ### Danger

-Use the danger notice type to:
+Use the danger notice role to:

 - Highlight content that people must be aware of due to its severity and that could have major negative impacts if ignored.
 - Emphasize an issue or news that has serious implications to health and safety, security, and laws.
 Include a link to the most current information.